pantheon-systems/documentation/source/_docs/solr.md

 tags: [addons]
 categories: []
 ---
 Apache Solr is a system for indexing and searching site content.
-Pantheon provides Apache Solr v3.6 as a service for most plans including Free, on all environments.
+Pantheon provides Apache Solr v3.6 as a service for most plans including Sandbox, on all environments.
 No permission or action is required from Pantheon to use Solr.

 <div class="enablement">
   <h4 class="info" markdown="1">[Get DevOps Training](https://pantheon.io/agencies/learn-pantheon?docs){.external}</h4>